paulspencerwilliams/auctionsniperjava/README.md

     verify(auction, times(1)).bid(price + increment);
     verify(sniperListener, atLeastOnce()).sniperBidding();

+###
+However, JMock has default strict mocks, so they're not that loose.
+Yes, allowances / when / then helps, but enough?

 Although didn't fail when introducing show winning functionality

+##
+Refactoring not done in a way to allow too many small commits.

 ## The whole JMock allowances / status functionality